ShadowsLure/Cellculator/ToS & Privacy Policy.md

 No other information outside of the above mentioned one will be stored.

 ## Updating Data
-No such data is stored that requires updation by the user.
+No such data is stored that requires update by the user.
 However, the user may request the data for deletion.

-## Temporarely stored Information
+## Temporarily stored Information
 The Bot may store the following information on its cached memory while the command is processing:

 1. User's username